Generative AI and Sales Productivity: Field Experiments in Online Retail: Main Results

-The remaining four workflows with detailed data reported in Table \ref{table:summarized main results} exhibit smaller effects on sales, ranging from a negative and statistically insignificant change to gains of up to 3\%.
-Specifically, the Search Query Refinement application increased sales by 2.93\% ($p<0.05$), while the Product Description generated a 2.05\% ($p<0.05$) gain—still substantial effects for a platform of this scale and maturity.
 The Marketing Push Message workflow shows a positive yet not statistically significant improvement in sales (1.6\%).
-This likely reflects the combination of a very low baseline conversion rate (only 0.14\% of consumers make a purchase) and high variance in expenditures among converters, suggesting that broader implementation could provide sufficient power to detect treatment effects.\footnote{Note that this case exhibits significant conversion rate increase (3.1\%) in Table \ref{table:summarized main results} as well as significant order increase (2.8\%) in Appendix Table \ref{table:Results of marketing push}.} It is also important to note that only a subset of the treatment group was exposed to GenAI-generated messages in this experiment, which may attenuate the observed treatment effects under partial exposure.
-By contrast, the Google Advertising Title workflow exhibits an insignificant negative effect.
-This pattern is consistent with the lack of fine-tuning of the GenAI model to the advertising context within the e-commerce domain, which led it to omit commonly used commercial keywords.
-An alternative explanation is a divergent delivery bias in ad distribution: Google’s advertising algorithm may have recognized and deprioritized AI-generated titles, reducing their visibility.
-Together, these findings underscore the importance of domain-specific fine-tuning or retraining of foundation models when applying GenAI to industry-specific tasks requiring specialized knowledge \citep{Deloitte2023}.\\
+This likely reflects the combination of a very low baseline conversion rate (only 0.16\% of consumers make a purchase) and high variance in expenditures among converters, suggesting that broader implementation could provide sufficient power to detect treatment effects.
+Notably, however, this case exhibits significant increases in conversion rate and number of orders, which we discuss in detail later.
+It is also important to note that, for risk-mitigation purposes, only a subset of the treatment group was exposed to AI-generated messages in this experiment, which may attenuate the observed treatment effects under partial exposure.\footnote{The estimated effect is likely a lower-bound estimate.
+Because approximately 40\% of treatment customers were exposed to AI-generated messages during the initial rollout, under the assumption that exposure within the treatment group was random, rescaling the effect by the exposure rate gives \$0.000402 / 0.40 = \$0.001005 per exposed customer, implying a 4\% lift relative to the control group.}\\

+By contrast, the Google Advertising Title workflow exhibits a statistically insignificant negative effect.
+This pattern is consistent with the GenAI model not being fine-tuned to the advertising context within e-commerce, leading it to omit commercially salient keywords commonly used in ad titles.
+As a result, these ads may receive lower quality scores from Google, reducing their probability of winning auctions at a given bid.
+In addition, Google’s advertising algorithm may identify and deprioritize AI-generated titles, further lowering their visibility.
+Consistent with this interpretation, Table \ref{table:Results of google advertising} in the Appendix shows that ads with AI-generated titles receive fewer views and clicks than those with human-generated titles.
+Taken together, these results underscore the importance of domain-specific fine-tuning or retraining of foundation models when deploying GenAI in industry-specific tasks that require specialized knowledge \citep{Deloitte2023}.\\